alXKl/capstone_taxonomie-annotator/README.md

 that can be seen under *Projections*.\
 The hypothesis here is that a specific relation-matrix is getting specialized on some areas in the vector-space, indicating it by a shift of it's values during training.
-For this observation, however, there must be sufficient and appropriate training data available, what brings us to the next feature of the application.
+For this observation, however, there must be sufficient and appropriate training data available.